isblab/nestor/README.md

 ### Inputs

 (See also `examples/`)
 1. We need to split the input restraints into two subsets: one for sampling and one for evidence calculation.
 We recommend 30% of input crosslinks for the sampling subset, and the rest of the crosslinks and all the EM and other restraints for the evidence calculation subset.
-Use this helper script to split the input crosslinks into the sampling and evidence calculation subsets: `python pyext/src/xl_datasplitter.py {path}` where, path refers to the path of the target crosslinking file.
+Use this helper script to split the input crosslinks into the sampling and evidence calculation subsets: `python -m IMP.nestor.xl_datasplitter {path}` where, path refers to the path of the target crosslinking file.
 2. Make the modeling script in the form as shown in the `examples/modeling.py`.
 One will also need to make separate topology files for different candidate representations.
    * _Make sure that the restraints that are to be used to inform the likelihood have `weight=0`, and these are added to a separate list that is passed to the replica exchange macro as `nestor_restraints` argument_.
    * _Ensure the modeling script looks similar to the one in `example/`.
 Specifically, ensure that the modeling instructions are enclosed in a function that is called so that the terminal stdout of the modeling is not returned to the terminal.
 One can use `contextlib` as shown in the example._